 It’s also not uncommon to hear someone getting away after the work week.
 My office buddy spent the last four weekends outside Seoul and went hiking, camping, and paragliding.
 (He’ll go surfing next.)
 I, for one, have been discovering laidback hang-out spots in the capital, like Seongsu, Hapjeong, Apgujeong, and Sinsa (the farthest I’ve gone to this year was Gwacheon).
 Other people spend their weekends in famous spots like Everland and Lotte World.
 These attractions remain open for public enjoyment, but visitors are expected to wear a mask, use sanitizer, and undergo body temperature check upon entry.

 While it’s not the time to fully let our guards down, I think we can always find the balance in pursuing leisurely activities and protecting our health.
-This is what WAUG, Korea’s No. 1 travel activity booking app, has been working on since the onset of the crisis (Disclaimer: I work in this company).
+This is what WAUG, Korea’s No. 1 travel activity booking app, has been working on since the onset of the crisis.
 Our team has spent time designing experiences and discovering activities that locals are able to enjoy, which was discussed in this article by our CEO & Co-founder Yoon Sun-woo.
-And as WAUG starts to offer the platform this year to more countries including Singapore, Malaysia, Taiwan, the Philippines, USA, Hong Kong, Indonesia, and more, we’ll strive to add products that our users can enjoy in their home city or overseas.
+(For tips on how you can practice responsible tourism during this period, check out this article.)

 South Korea’s Enhanced Travel Requirements